haskell/cabal/Cabal/doc/installing-packages.rst

     supplemental files installed --- plain Haskell libraries should be fine.

-.. _setup-unregister:
+.. _cabal-unregister:

-setup unregister
+cabal unregister
 ----------------

-.. program:: setup unregister
+.. program:: cabal v1-unregister

 Deregister this package with the compiler.